 Carlisle Bay – the swim location

 This magnificent, yet tranquil, crescent shaped bay is located off the south-west region of the island and the Bay is lined by a white sand beach that stretches from the Pebbles Beach all the way to Bridgetown, the capital city.
 The calm, warm waters provide safe haven for the yachts moored there and the proliferation of fish and sea turtles that enjoy the protection of this “marine park”.
-Snorkeling and scuba diving opportunities abound especially at any of the six man-made wrecks in the Bay.
+Snorkelling and scuba diving opportunities abound especially at any of the man-made wrecks in the Bay.
 The Bay is very appealing to open-water swimmers especially the “Regulars” who swim the Bay weekly.

 Weather The weather November is warm with daytime temperatures averaging about 28 degrees Celsius.
 Water temperatures average about 27 degrees Celsius.

 Dress Code Lightweight, comfortable clothing is recommended.
 The dress code is casual (shorts or slacks and tee-shirts), though excessive exposure is frowned upon.
 Several of the fine dining restaurants require long pants especially on evening.
 Please do not wear bathing suits or skimpy beach wear beyond the beach.
 There are no nude beaches in Barbados and public nudity and topless bathing are prohibited by law.